E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 which is the traditional Reynolds' average and deviation from this value.

 The fundamental ocean model equations are most often Reynolds' averaged to derive the sub gridscale stresses.
-Each variable is decomposed into an average and a fluctuating component [[](#reynolds-definition)].
-The averaging operator is defined such that it can be passed through derivatives and integrals without corrections and an average of products with a single perturbation quantity is zero.
+Each variable is decomposed into an average over a sufficiently large sample of turbulent processes, which allows for a meaningful fluctuating component [[](#reynolds-definition)].
+Commonly, the Reynolds' average is thought of as a time average, but an ensemble average is equally valid.
+In fact, the ensemble and time averaging can be thought of as equivalent, given that a sufficiently long time average will effectively average over variations in the flow that could be thought of as an ensemble.
+Given the functions are continuous, the averaging operator can be passed through derivatives and integrals without corrections and an average of products with a single perturbation quantity is zero.

 The Reynolds' average is most commonly denoted by an overbar.
 However, to disambiguate from the definition of the bar as the vertical density weighted average, the Reynolds' average herein is denoted by $< . >$.